Set up with Next.js

 pages/index.tsxtsx

-createTRPCNext()
+createTRPCNext() options

--argument is a function that returns an object that configures the tRPC and React Query clients.
-This function has a ctx
+The config-argument is a function that returns an object that configures the tRPC and React Query clients.
+This function has a ctx input that gives you access to the Next.js req object, among other things.
+The returned value can contain the following properties:

 - Required: